 1. Origination workflow

 2. Non-origination workflow

-Ans: The originating workflows use life cycle models, build lives, source configurations and dependency information.
+The originating workflows use life cycle models, build lives, source configurations, and dependency information.
 Within this workflow, the user will have an option to opt for only one target environment.

-Ans: The non-originating workflows actually executed with the help of existing build life (i.e. deployments).
-The main difference between the origination workflow and non-originating workflow is that originating workflow will be able to select only environment, while non-originating workflows will have an option to select n number of target environments.
+The non-originating workflows actually executed with the help of existing build life (i.e. deployments).
+The main difference between the origination workflow and non-originating workflow is that originating workflow will be able to select the only environments, while non-originating workflows will have an option to select n number of target environments.

 1. What has occurred during the build

 2. What process was performed that has generated the artifacts